GiacomoValliPhD/Muscle_Function_from_Force/README.md

 The script automatically filters the signal from noise caused by the alternate current with a low-pass, fourth order, Zero-lag Butterworth filter.

+The script automatically removes force offset based on the starting point used for the calculation of TTP63.

 Instructions on what to do can be found in the plots' titles

 To work with the plots: